-Three states approve recreational use of marijuana
+Maine recount concludes yes to recreational marijuana

 Story highlights

+- Maine has voted yes to recreational marijuana, with a margin of 3.995 votes in favor

-- Voters in California, Massachusetts and Nevada have approved the recreational use of marijuana
+- Voters in California, Massachusetts and Nevada also approved recreational use of marijuana

-(CNN)Voters in California, Massachusetts and Nevada have decided that marijuana should be legal to use recreationally, CNN projects.

-On election day, voters in five states were asked to decide whether the recreational use of marijuana should be legalized and so far, three have said yes.
-Official results have yet to come in for Maine and Arizona.

-Four other states voted whether marijuana should be used for medical reasons.
-So far, people in Florida and North Dakota have voted yes, according to their election results websites.
+Four other states voted on whether marijuana should be used for medical reasons.
+Residents in Florida, Arkansas and North Dakota voted yes, according to their election results websites.
+Residents in Montana voted to lift provider restrictions.
+Medical marijuana is now legal in more than half of US states.

 The number of adults who have smoked weed has nearly doubled in three years, according to a Gallup poll released in August.